 The following tables set forth our selected consolidated historical financial and other data for the periods ending on and as of the dates indicated.
 We derived the consolidated statements of operations data for the years ended December 31, 2013 (Predecessor) and December 31, 2015 (Successor) and the consolidated balance sheet data as of December 31, 2014 and December 31, 2015 from our audited consolidated financial statements and the related notes thereto included elsewhere in this prospectus.
-We derived the consolidated statements of operations data for the Predecessor three month period ended March 31, 2014 and the Successor nine month period ended December 31, 2014 from our audited consolidated financial statements of operations data for the Predecessor three month period ended March 31, 2014 and the Successor nine month period ended December 31, 2014 from our audited consolidated financial statements of operations data for the Successor six months ended June 30, 2015 and June 30, 2016 and the condensed consolidated balance sheet data as of June 30, 2016 from our audited condensed consolidated financial statements included elsewhere in this prospectus.
-We derived the condensed consolidated statements of operations data for the Successor six months ended June 30, 2015 and June 30, 2016 and the condensed consolidated balance sheet data as of June 30, 2016 from our audited condensed consolidated financial statements included elsewhere in this prospectus.
+We derived the consolidated statements of operations data for the Predecessor three month period ended March 31, 2014 and the Successor nine month period ended December 31, 2014 from our audited consolidated financial statements and the related notes thereto included elsewhere in this prospectus.
+We derived the condensed consolidated statements of operations data for the Successor six months ended June 30, 2015 and June 30, 2016 and the condensed consolidated balance sheet data as of June 30, 2016 from our unaudited condensed consolidated financial statements included elsewhere in this prospectus.
 We have prepared the unaudited condensed consolidated financial information set forth below on the same basis as our audited consolidated financial statements and have included all adjustments, consisting of only normal recurring adjustments, that we consider necessary for a fair presentation of our financial position and operating results for such periods.